VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 system still needs to wait, in some places, for asynchronous updates to take place against the read-model.

+## Explore some of additional benefits of event sourcing

+In the current journey, we didn't explore the promise of flexibility and the ability to mine past events for new business insights.
+However, we did ensure that the system persists copies of all events and commands to enable this scenario.

 ## Explore the issues associated with integrating bounded contexts

 In our V3 release, all of the bounded contexts are implemented by same